 SAY MY NAME

-She is the creator and CEO of B. Yellowtail, an indigenous clothing line, and the founder of the B. Yellowtail Collective a brand initiative which sells and promotes handmade, heirloom quality jewelry, textiles and accessories crafted by carefully selected indigenous artists from all corners of North America.
+Bethany Yellowtail is the creator and CEO of B. Yellowtail, an indigenous clothing line, and the founder of the B. Yellowtail Collective a brand of jewelry, textiles and accessories from indigenous artists across North America.

-“It was hard and stressful,” she says, “but an extremely valuable learning experience and a big time gut check.
+“It was hard and stressful but an extremely valuable learning experience and a big time gut check.
 It really made me realize how badly I wanted to be in this industry, and that I could stick it out.
 Even if I was scrapping for sleep and money, eventually it opened a door to where I am now.”